False Claims Act and Health Care Fraud

 - Be suspicious of medical offices that lack normal medical equipment and fail to perform normal medical procedures during visits (taking blood pressure, etc.)

-- Review your medical billing statements carefully to ensure that they are accurately reflect the treatments/equipment you received.
+- Review your medical billing statements carefully to ensure that they accurately reflect the treatments/equipment you received

-If you do suspect health care fraud, there a variety of reporting methods available.
-However, if the fraud involves claims to the federal government, you may want to consider using the qui tam provisions of the FCA as you could be awarded a percentage of the funds recovered.
+If you do suspect health care fraud, there are a variety of reporting methods available.
+But, if the fraud involves claims to the federal government, consider using the qui tam provisions of the FCA, as you could get awarded a percentage of the funds recovered.

 Learn More About Health Care Fraud

 Health care fraud isn't a victimless crime.
-In fact, it's one reason why everyone's health care costs are so high.
-If you're in a position to uncover health care fraud, you could be rewarded for taking action to stop it.
-Before you do, it's important to speak with an attorney to understand your rights and options.
-Get in touch with a whistleblower-qui tam attorney near you today to learn more.
+It's one reason everyone's health care costs are so high.
+If you're in a position to uncover health care fraud, you could get rewarded for taking action to stop it.
+Before you do, speak with an attorney to understand your rights and options.
+Contact a whistleblower-qui tam attorney near you today to learn more.

 Next Steps